Zeutschler/tinyolap/README.md

 ![TinyOlap logo](/doc/source/_logos/cube16.png)  TinyOlap is under active development.
 # TinyOlap

-TinyOlap is a light-weight, client-side, model-driven, cell-oriented, multi-dimensional OLAP database for **planning, budgeting, reporting, analysis and many other numerical purposes**.
+TinyOlap is a light-weight, in-process, model-driven, cell-oriented, multi-dimensional OLAP engine for **planning, budgeting, reporting, analysis and many other numerical purposes**.
 Although this sounds very complicated, TinyOlap is actually very easy to use and should be suitable for all levels of Python and database skills.